Nov. 18, 2018

 * * * *

 Crossing the border at Nogales.
-I know I’m back getting back to the USA, because when I search my phone for something beginning with “f,r,a,…,” one of the first auto-fill options is this urgency: “FRAPPUCCINOS NEAR ME.”
+I know I’m back getting back near the USA, because when I search my phone for something beginning with “f,r,a,…,” one of the first auto-fill options is this urgency: “FRAPPUCCINOS NEAR ME.”